-Service Director: Strategy and Commissioning, Children, Families and Adults Head of Commissioning Enhanced Services, Children, Families and Adults Annually at beginning of each Financial Year for period 2011-14
+Service Director: Strategy and Commissioning, Children, Families and Adults Head of Commissioning Enhanced Services, Children, Families and Adults

 If it is relevant to your area you should also consider the impact on community cohesion.

 This strategy will help community groups to develop a vision of a shared future by the development of a community model which will establish a role for volunteers and community figures in supporting families in crisis as part of our system of services to keep families together.